A quantitative analysis of semantic information in deep representations of text and images: Methods

-We first compute the Information Imbalance, the CKA~\citep{CKA} and the Neighborhood Overlap from~\citet{platonic_hypothesis} for a synthetic Gaussian construction in which each index $r$ generates a pair $(X_r, Y_r)$ via $Y_r = B_r X_r + \varepsilon$, with $X_r \sim \mathcal{N}(0, I)$ and $\varepsilon \sim \mathcal{N}(0, \sigma^2 I)$, in $p = 10$ dimensions.
+We start by providing two examples in synthetic Gaussian setups to give an intuition about the measurement of representation similarity using the II, CKA~\citep{CKA}, the Representation Similarity Alignment (RSA), i.e., Spearman's rank correlation \citep{spearman1904proof}, and the Neighborhood Overlap (NO) measure from~\citet{platonic_hypothesis}, and show how information asymmetries can emerge.
+We first compute these metrics for a synthetic Gaussian construction in which each index $r$ generates a pair $(X_r, Y_r)$ via $Y_r = B_r X_r + \varepsilon$, with $X_r \sim \mathcal{N}(0, I)$ and $\varepsilon \sim \mathcal{N}(0, \sigma^2 I)$, in $p = 10$ dimensions.
 The $B_r$ matrices are defined by first choosing a target rank $r \in \{1,\dots,D\}$ and then sampling independent Gaussian factors $U_r \sim \mathcal{N}(0,1)^{D \times r}$ and $V_r \sim \mathcal{N}(0,1)^{r \times D}$, with the linear map given by $B_r = U_r V_r$, which enforces a transformation of rank $r$.
 High–rank settings preserve most of the structure in $X_r$, whereas low–rank settings collapse information into a low-dimensional, noisy subspace.
-In Fig.~\ref{fig:mi_ce_vs_ii}-a), we show that the Information Imbalance captures both the strength and the direction of the relative information across layers in this controlled synthetic setting.
+In Fig.~\ref{fig:mi_ce_vs_ii}\,a), we show that the Information Imbalance captures both the strength and the direction of the relative information across layers in this controlled synthetic setting.
 In particular, the Information-Imbalance shows that the predictivity between $X$ and $Y$ is \emph{directional}.
 Indeed, $\Delta(X\!\to\!Y)$ is significantly lower than $\Delta(Y\!\to\!X)$.
 For comparison, we also report CKA and the Neighborhood Overlap, which track the overall loss of alignment between $X_r$ and $Y_r$ but, being symmetric, cannot reveal the asymmetry captured by Information Imbalance.